-During the school day, homeless children receive free lunches and snacks, but they must fend for themselves on the weekend; food is scarce and traditional emergency food sources are not available.
+During the school day, children are able to receive free lunches and snacks through the National School Lunch Program; however those in homeless or transient housing must fend for themselves over the weekend.
+Food is scarce and traditional emergency food sources are not readily available or easily accessible.

-Serving as part of the Children’s Health Initiative, the Foodbank currently supports BackPack Program distributions in Santa Barbara, Carpinteria, Goleta, Lompoc, Santa Maria, and New Cuyuma.
+Serving as part of the Children’s Health Initiative, the Foodbank currently supports BackPack Program distributions in Santa Barbara, Goleta, Santa Maria, and Tanglewood.

 Who is Served

-children who are homeless or living in transient housing and are at high risk for malnutrition
+Children from families who are homeless or living in transient housing and are at high risk for malnutrition.

 Minimal disruption in children’s’ food access while they are away from school.